Economy of Serbia: Historical preview

 In the decades leading up to World War I, GDP growth in Serbia grew by 0.28% per annum.
 This was a slower growth rate than Northwestern Europe, leading to a widening economic divergence between Serbia and Western Europe.
 Prior to WWI, there was extensive growth in Serbia's dominant agricultural sector.
-However, industrial and service sectors remained small.
+Industrial and service sectors remained small.

 In the late 1980s, at the beginning of the process of economic transition from a planned economy to a market economy, Serbia's economy had a favorable position in comparison to most of the Eastern Bloc countries, but it was gravely impacted by poor economic decision-making in the 1990s, the Yugoslav Wars, and UN sanctions and trade embargo during the 1990s.
+The country experienced one of the most extreme hyperinflation episodes in modern history, peaking at a monthly rate of around 313 million percent in January 1994.
 At the same time, the country experienced a serious "brain drain".
 There was a severe recession which continued until 1999.

 After the overthrow of Slobodan Milošević in 2000, Serbia went through a process of transition to a market-based economy and experienced sustained economic growth.
-During that period, the Serbian economy grew 4-5% annually, average wages quadrupled, and economic and social opportunities dramatically improved.
+During that period, the Serbian economy grew 4–5% annually, average wages quadrupled, and economic and social opportunities dramatically improved.
 During the Great Recession, Serbia marked a decline in its economy of 3.1% in 2009, and following years of economic stagnation pre-crisis level of GDP was reached only in 2016.

 Since 2014, the country has been in the process of accession negotiations to join the European Union.
+An IMF Stand-By Arrangement running from 2015 to 2017 supported fiscal consolidation, with general government debt falling from about 70% of GDP in 2015 to approximately 52% by 2019.
+Real GDP growth averaged 3–4% annually from 2017 to 2019.
+The COVID-19 recession produced a milder contraction in Serbia than in most European economies, with output declining 0.9% in 2020 and rebounding 7.5% in 2021.
+The 2021–2023 inflation surge, driven by global energy and food price shocks following the Russian invasion of Ukraine, pushed annual inflation to a peak of around 16% in early 2023, prompting the National Bank of Serbia to tighten monetary policy.
+Growth recovered to 2.5% in 2023 and an estimated 3.9% in 2024.

+Foreign direct investment reached record levels, averaging more than €4 billion per year between 2021 and 2024, with major investments by Stellantis (automotive, Kragujevac), Zijin Mining (copper, Bor) and Linglong (tires, Zrenjanin).
+In July 2024, a free-trade agreement with China entered into force, making Serbia one of the few European countries with comprehensive free-trade arrangements covering both the EU and China.
+As of 2024, the World Bank classified Serbia as an upper middle income economy, and the European Commission assessed it as "a functioning market economy".